Special Interest Groups (SIGs)

 - Sending email updates to College members (where relevant)

-- Posting content on the College’s digital channels (where relevant)
+- Posting content on the College’s digital social media channels (where relevant)

 - Creating and circulating registration forms for SIG events